SchokiCoder/book_modern_c/src/13_build-routines.md

 Then it builds the first target, unless you specify which target, by just dumping its name after the `make` command.

 "...
-Oh, hang on... jeez, that was so much i almost forgot to ask:
+Oh, hang on... jeez, that was so much I almost forgot to ask:
  What is with that 'clean' branch you presented at the bottom of the file?"

 Oh yeah.
 The clean branch never really creates a file called "clean"...